microsoft/FluidFramework/docs/content/start/telemetry.md

 ---
-title: Quick Start
+title: Collecting telemetry
-menuPosition: 4
-codeCopyButton: true
-aliases:
-  - "/docs/get-started/telemetry/"
 ---

-With thousands of developers using our framework to build their services and applications, telemetry is an essential part of maintaining and troubleshooting the health of the applications, so we are offering just that!
-We have integrated a way for the developers to set up a telemetry system by allowing them to create custom logging and handling logics to be passed in and called by our Fluid Framework telemetry pipeline.
+Telemetry is an essential part of maintaining the health of modern applications.
+Fluid Framework provides a way to plug in your own logic to handle telemetry events sent by Fluid.
+This enables you to integrate the Fluid telemetry along with your other telemetry, and route the event data in whatever way you need.

 ## ITelemetryBaseLogger interface

 The `ITelemetryBaseLogger` is an interface within the `@fluidframework/common-definitions` package.
-This interface can be implemented and passed into the `createContainer()` and `getContainer()` methods in `TinyliciousClient` as part of the `TinyliciousContainerConfig` type parameter.
+This interface can be implemented and passed into the client's `createContainer()` and `getContainer()` methods in both `FrsContainerConfig` and `TinyliciousContainerConfig` type parameters.
+Both `createContainer()` and `getContainer()` methods will create an instance of a `Loader` class object, where the logger defined in the `[client]ContainerConfig` is passed in as an optional parameter, `ILoaderProps.logger`, in the `Loader` constructor argument.

 ```ts
 export interface TinyliciousContainerConfig {